nanw1103/parallel-processing-patterns/README.md

 Working with a single resource usually is more straightforward than working with multiple resources at the same time.
 Single-resource operation is easy to understand, easy to design, and easy to implement: in general, more human-mind friendly.
 Exposing a single-resource operation interface is a typical style chosen by software systems and libraries.
-For example, in a book store management system, the interface to get a single book versus the interface to get multiple books.
+For example, in a bookstore management system, the interface to get a single book versus the interface to get multiple books.

 Due to the layering in software design, such a single-resource operation interface style is inherited and spread to